aquasecurity/deployments/README.md

 * Scripts

 Different deployment methods that are appliable to each Aqua component are organized in different directories in this repository.

+Before you start using the deployment methods documented in this repository, Aqua strongly recommends you to refer the [product documentation on Deployments](https://docs.aquasec.com/docs/deployment-overview).